MarkoMajamaki/RabbitMq-Demo/README.md

-# Demo app for Istio Kubernetes deployment using ASP.NET microservices
+# Demo app for RabbitMq Kubernetes deployment using ASP.NET microservices

+**Repo is still under heavy development and some features might not work!**

 ## Deploy to Kind
 ```bash